Master of Education in Primary Education

 This course is made up of 6 modules.
 There are 5 taught modules which are delivered via online synchronous lectures, and 1 module consisting of practice placement hours of hands-on practice undertaken by the learner at his/her workplace.
 This Diploma in ECEC carries 15ects.

-Every Module will be assessed by a set of 20 multiple choice questions on content covered in that module.
-Each test has a duration of 40 minutes and tests are scheduled after normal classes.
+Every Module will be assessed by a set of multiple choice questions on content covered in that module.
 At the end of the course, a one-to-one professional discussion will be organised to complete the virtual assessment component.

 Practice Placement

-Here learners need to conduct 50 hours in the role of KGE.
-Practice placement will be conducted at the learner’s place of work, hence within the school where s/he is already employed as KGE.
-The learner will be expected to be in full time employment within this setting and will be required to validate 50 hours of practice for this mandatory placement.
+Here learners need to conduct 50 hours in the early years division.
+The practice placement can be conducted at the learner’s place of work, hence within the school where s/he is already employed as KGE or in a school where the placement is being carried out.
 When on sick leave, missed hours would need to be compensated.
 This will consist of hands-on practice undertaken by the learner within the duration of the course.
 Such hours are a mandatory part of the course.

 The Total Learning Hours is 375 hours, out of which 65 are Contact Hours and 50 are Placement Hours.